ismailichuu/Python_tasks/README.md

 - Basic calculations
 - Basic Built-in functions
 ## [Functions](Functions.ipynb):-
+A function is a block of organized, reusable code that performs a specific task.
+It takes inputs, processes them, and can optionally return an output.
+Functions help in breaking down large programs into smaller, manageable parts, making the code more readable, maintainable, and reusable.
 ## [Numpy and Pandas](Numpy_and_Pandas_.ipynb):-
 ### NumPy
 stands for "Numerical Python".
 It is a library that provides support for large, multi-dimensional arrays and matrices, along with a large collection of mathematical functions to operate on these arrays.